jimmygasser/pinnfluid/README.md

 python pinnfluid/webapp/app.py                   # serves http://127.0.0.1:8779
 ```

-Pick a Swiss location (or import a DEM), place structures, predict the field,
+Pick a Swiss location (or import a DEM), place structures interactively, predict the field,
-inspect plots and 3D views, export VTK/NPZ/PDF.
+inspect plots and 3D views, export VTK/NPZ/report PDF.
 See
 [`pinnfluid/webapp/README.md`](pinnfluid/webapp/README.md) for the full
 feature list and the important security/deployment caveats.

 ## Reproducing the two final models

-The training dataset is not currently distributed publicly (see
+The training dataset is not yet currently distributed publicly (see
 [`DATA.md`](DATA.md)).
 Once the CFD data is available under `data/cfd/`, create
 the mirrored training root: